matthijsberg/DSMR-HomeAssistant/README.md

   password: MyMQTTPassword
 ```

-Now MQTT is not easy, as there are many config options, so from here on i'll point you to the ESPHome docs for it; https://esphome.io/components/mqtt.html .
+Now MQTT is not easy, as there are many config options, so from here on I'll point you to the ESPHome docs for it; https://esphome.io/components/mqtt.html .
 DO read, especially the red box, if you plan on using this.